To book your retreat:

 2) How do I get to Amaru Spirit?

 We can pick you up from the airport, if you arrive before 4pm.
 If you arrive after 4pm, please arrange to stay in Iquitos overnight.
 Tell us where you are staying, and we will come to pick you up from your hotel the following day.
 We are a 15-minute motokar (tuk-tuk) ride and 20-minute boat journey from the airport, 10 minutes less from the center of Iquitos.
 Transport costs to Amaru Spirit are not included in the cost of your retreat, so please have some change or small notes ready for the journey.

 3) How often do you hold ceremonies?

-We hold an ayahuasca ceremony Monday and Friday night and on Wednesday during the day.
+We hold 3 - 4 ceremonies a week.
 Our ceremonies are usually small and intimate, and unlikely to ever exceed 10 guests at any given time.
 This ensures each person receives individual attention from our shaman.